kshedden/Statsmodels-MixedLM/README.md

 Above we gave examples of longitudinal, purely nested, and purely crossed mixed models.
-In general, a mixed model can have any combination of terms of various types (hence the term "mixed" which may refer to the presence of fixed effects and random effects in the same model, although this term may also refer to the technical fact that the marginal distributions in a mixed model can be represented as infinite mixtures).
+In general, a mixed model can have any combination of terms of various types.
 The notion of a mixed model is very broad and there is no formal definition of exactly what scope of models falls into this class.
-Certain types of time series models, spatial-temporal models, and structural-equation models can be viewed as mixed models.
+Certain types of time series models, spatial-temporal models, and structural-equation models can be viewed as mixed models, but may not be able to be fit using standard mixed modeling software tools.

 Parameters and random effects
 -----------------------------

-Python Statsmodels uses maximum likelihood (or restricted maximum likelihood, the difference is not important here) to fit mixed models to data.
+Like the widely-used routines in R, Stata, and SAS, Python Statsmodels uses maximum likelihood to fit mixed models to data.
+(Technically, the default estimator is restricted maximum likelihood, but the difference is not important here).
 This means that we are optimizing the parameter values in a class of parametric models to best fit the data.
-The random effects, e.g. a(i) or N[] above, are random but not observed.
-We therefore marginalize them out of the model's likelihood function before fitting to the data.
-This means that the fitting process does not directly involve these random effects, although it does involve the parameters defining the distribution of random effects.
+The random effects, e.g. random intercepts a(i) or N[] in the examples discussed above, are random variables, not parameters, but unlike the data (which are also treated as random variables), the random effects are not observed.
+We therefore marginalize the random effects out of the model's likelihood function before fitting to the data.
+This means that the fitting process does not directly involve these random effects, although it does involve the parameters defining their distribution.

 The parameters in a mixed model can broadly be considered as being one of the following types: